kjeske/rudder/README.md

 * `LoadItems` action is to trigger fetching the items from some storage, for example database
 * `LoadItems.Request` action is to inform that the request to get the data has started
 * `LoadItems.Success` action is to inform that getting the data is finished.
 It contains Items property with retrieved data
+* The structure of the actions classes is arbitrary.

 ## First custom component